PIONEERS IN TOTAL FITNESS

 We knew that a more dynamic and yet standardized model that incorporates fitness in all areas of life, that could be also be implemented in day to day life at the small unit level was needed but was not yet available for Military Service Members.

 In 2015, Chris's passions intersected as he served in various military faith-based nonprofits while station in San Diego, and this was Critical for F.F.A.

 Chris participated in various events that aimed towards this common goal over the course of 2015-2017.
 However, the cost of these events in terms of time, manpower, and money were high and not sustainable when compared to the turnout.

 More innovation was still needed.

 During the chaplain's optional program, the initial speaker shared how his Christian faith changed his life in coping with his post-traumatic stress, anger, and family conflict he experienced post-Vietnam.
 While only about 55 Marines participated in this evolution, the cost was minimal because it was run as a unit training evolution which was supported by military resources.
 Chris realized he could train other military leaders to host similar events and training.
-This type of event was further refined in multiple small groups and outdoor adventure events with the Marine Reserves which gave birth to Freedom Fitness America, an organization dedicated to facilitating physical, mental, and spiritual readiness in the lives of military professionals and units so that they can face the violence of combat and tackle the obstacles of everyday life.
+This type of event was further refined in multiple small groups and outdoor adventure events with the Marine Reserves which gave birth to Freedom Fitness America.
+Now, we stand as an organization dedicated to facilitating physical, mental, and spiritual readiness in the lives of military professionals so that they can face the violence of combat and tackle the obstacles of everyday life.